Czech language: Orthography

 Czech has one of the most phonemic orthographies of all European languages.
-Its alphabet contains 42 graphemes, most of which correspond to individual phonemes, and only contains only one digraph: ch, which follows h in the alphabet.
+Its alphabet contains 42 graphemes, most of which correspond to individual phonemes, and only contains one digraph: ch, which follows h in the alphabet.
 The characters q, w and x appear only in foreign words.
 The háček (ˇ) is used with certain letters to form new characters: š, ž, and č, as well as ň, ě, ř, ť, and ď (the latter five uncommon outside Czech).
 The last two letters are sometimes written with a comma above (ʼ, an abbreviated háček) because of their height.
 Czech orthography has influenced the orthographies of other Balto-Slavic languages and some of its characters have been adopted for transliteration of Cyrillic.

-Czech orthography neatly reflects vowel length; long vowels are indicated by an acute accent or, occasionally with ů, a ring.
-Long u is usually written ú at the beginning of a word or morpheme (úroda, neúrodný) and ů elsewhere, except for loanwords (skútr) or onomatopoeia (bú).
+Czech orthography reflects vowel length; long vowels are indicated by an acute accent or, in the case of the character ů, a ring.
+Long u is usually written ú at the beginning of a word or morpheme (úroda, neúrodný) and ů in the middle, except for loanwords (skútr) or onomatopoeia (bú).
 Long vowels and ě are not considered separate letters in the alphabetical order.
 The character ó exists only in loanwords and onomatopoeia.

 Czech typographical features not associated with phonetics generally resemble those of most European languages that use the Latin script, including English.
 Proper nouns, honorifics, and the first letters of quotations are capitalized, and punctuation is typical of other Latin European languages.
 Ordinal numbers (1st) use a point, as in German (1.).
 The Czech language uses a decimal comma instead of a decimal point.
 When writing a long number, spaces between every three digits, including those in decimal places, may be used for better orientation in handwritten texts.
 The number 1,234,567.89101 may be written as 1234567,89101 or 1 234 567,891 01.
 In proper noun phrases (except personal and settlement names), only the first word and proper nouns inside such phrases are capitalized (Pražský hrad, Prague Castle).